eProsima/Fast-DDS-docs/docs/fastdds/use_cases/large_data/large_data.rst

 Flow Controllers
 ----------------

 *eProsima Fast DDS* provides a mechanism to limit the rate at which the data is sent by a DataWriter.
-These controllers can be configured at DataWriter or DomainParticipant level.
-On the DomainParticipant the throughput controller is configured on the |DomainParticipantQos::wire_protocol-api|
-member function, while the :ref:`dds_layer_publisher_dataWriterQos` uses the
-|DataWriterQos::throughput_controller-api| member function.
+These controllers should be registered on the creation of the DomainParticipant using |FlowControllersQos|, and then referenced on the creation of the DataWriter using |PublishModeQosPolicy|.

+A new thread is spawned the first time a flow controller is referenced by an asynchronous DataWriter.
+This thread will be responsible for arbitrating the network output of the samples being transmitted by all the DataWriters referencing the same flow controller.

+Flow controllers should be given a name so they can later on be referenced by the DataWriters.
+A default, unlimited, |FIFO_SCHED_POLICY-api| flow controller is always available with name
+|FASTDDS_FLOW_CONTROLLER_DEFAULT|.

+Scheduling policy
+^^^^^^^^^^^^^^^^^

+There are different kinds of flow controllers, depending on the scheduling policy used.
+All of them will limit the number of bytes sent to the network to no more than certain bytes during certain period.
+They only differ in the way they decide the order in which the samples are sent.

+* |FIFO_SCHED_POLICY-api| will output samples on a first come, first served order.

+* |ROUND_ROBIN_SCHED_POLICY-api| will output one sample from each DataWriter in circular order.

+* |HIGH_PRIORITY_SCHED_POLICY-api| will output samples from DataWriters with the highest priority first.
+  The priority of a DataWriter is configured using property ``fastdds.sfc.priority``.
+  Allowed values are from -10 (highest priority) to 10 (lowest priority).
+  If the property is not present, it will be set to the lowest priority.
+  Samples for DataWriters with the same priority are handled with FIFO order.

+* |ROUND_ROBIN_SCHED_POLICY-api| works as the previous one, but allows the DataWriters to reserve part of the output bandwidth.
+  This is done with the property ``fastdds.sfc.bandwidth_reservation``.
+  Allowed values are from 0 to 100, and express a percentage of the total flow controller limit.
+  If the property is not present, it will be set to 0 (no bandwidth is reserved for the DataWriter).
+  After the reserved bandwidth has been consumed, the rest of the samples will be handled with the rules of
+  |HIGH_PRIORITY_SCHED_POLICY-api|.

+Example configuration
+^^^^^^^^^^^^^^^^^^^^^

 +------------------------------------------------+
 | **C++**                                        |